SamuelHeal/Comp2030_SMD/README.md

 3. **Populate the database:**
     - Make sure the correct database `group18_SMD` is selected and then return to the `SQL` tab.
     - Drag and drop the file `\sql\inserts.sql`, which will insert the SQL script into the window, or copy and paste the contents.
-As there is a large number of inserts for the factory log data, this may take some time.
+As there is a large number of lines for the factory log data insert statements, this may take some time.
 Attempting to drag and drop the file directly (outside of the `SQL` tab) may cause issues.
     - Click `Go` in the bottom right to run the SQL script.

 ## Usage

 1. **Start the server:**
-    - If not already, Start the XAMPP control panel and start both the Apache and MySQL modules.
+    - If not already, start the XAMPP control panel and start both the Apache and MySQL modules.

 2. **Open the dashboard:**
     - In a web browser, go to `http://localhost/www/Comp2030_SMD/index.php`.